-A lot of people who don’t follow the latest trends in the food and beverage industry might be wondering what matcha is and why it is becoming increasingly popular.
+A lot of people who don’t follow the latest trends in the food and beverage industry might be wondering what is matcha and why it is becoming increasingly popular.
 The answer is simple - matcha is a type of powdered green tea that is used for making a variety of drinks like hot matcha tea, smoothie, lemonade, or matcha latte, and various cocktails.
 It’s also used by the bakery business for pastries and desserts.
 Additionally, it’s used by a lot of bars and restaurants as an ingredient for matcha cocktails and dishes.
 In this article, we’ll dive deeper into the most popular matcha drinks and how venues can benefit from this growing cafe and restaurant industry trend.

 How Restaurants Can Benefit by Offering Matcha Drinks